manzurahmed/react-native/README.md

  4) Use an Android Virtual Device based on an ARM system image (This is 10x slower than hardware accelerated virtualization)
 ```

+## Create Virtual Device

+1. Create Virtual Device

+- Click on "Tools" -> "ADM Manager" and click on "+Create Virtual Device".
+- A form will appear.
+Select "Next 2" having screen size of 5 inches.
+- Click Next.
+- "System Image" screen will appear.
+I selected "Nougat" to download and install it.
+"Nougat" system image is 928 MB and takes about 1 hour and 30 minutes to download over 2Mbps Internet connection.

+Let Android Studio download and complete the component installation.